ftoner1/Musicultured/README.md

 - As a user, I'd like to be able to remove a question from a question bank
 - As a user, I'd like to be able to view all of the questions in my bank
 - As a user, I'd like to be able to take a quiz featuring all of the questions in my bank, and recieve a score back.
+- As a user, I'd like to be able to save my questions and close the application
+- As a user, I'd like to be prompted to load my old questions when I start the application
+-
 An example of text with **bold** and *italic* fonts.